 Residents within the Town of Wake Forest often express concern related to vehicular speeds within residential neighborhoods.
 The Town has established a newly updated Residential Traffic Calming Policy, adopted by the Board of Commissioners in May 2020, to assist with these concerns.
 Questions related to the Residential Traffic Calming Policy should be directed to Director of Engineering Joe Guckavan, Jr., PE at 919-435-9439.

 Do you live in an area that requires parking passes for street parking?
 If so, please contact Director of Engineering Joe Guckavan, Jr., PE.
 Please provide a copy of the vehicle registration card for each vehicle you need a parking pass for.
 The registration card must be up to date and reflect the address for the residence that requires a parking pass.
-If you have any questions, please email Joe Guckavan, Jr., PE or call 919-435-9439.
+If you have any questions, email Joe Guckavan, Jr., PE or call 919-435-9439.

 The Town of Wake Forest is committed to ensuring our infrastructure is built to service Wake Forest residents and visitors safely.
 The construction inspection group consists of a construction inspection supervisor and four construction inspectors.
 They work diligently in the field performing inspections to ensure our infrastructure is built to our minimum standards set by the Manual of Details & Specifications.
 Inspectors look at erosion and sediment control measures, stormwater and perform a variety of other inspections.
 Throughout the development, the assigned inspector will visit the site on a weekly basis and ensure the environment and infrastructure are properly protected.
 For more information, please contact Director of Engineering Joe Guckavan, Jr., PE.
 Inspections can be scheduled online, or by calling 919-435-9440.
 Inspections must be scheduled by 3 pm in order to be performed the following business day.